Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Waukegan.
-Research shows that homes with solar energy systems sell for approximately 4.1% more than comparable homes without solar installations.
+Yes, solar panels can increase your home’s value in Waukegan.
+Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
+On a $300,000 home, that’s roughly $12,300 in added value.